Obamacare for Self-Employed Iowa Residents

 Here are six things self-employed people should know about the Obamacare health insurance reforms:

 - You must have health insurance, unless you are legally exempt.
-You were required by law to sign up for a health insurance plan by March 31, 2014.
-If you didn't, you may have to pay a tax penalty.
+If you don't, you may have to pay a tax penalty.
 There are limited exceptions to this rule.

 - You can't be denied coverage or charged more because of pre-existing health conditions.
 If you've been turned down or priced out in the past, you should have new options for coverage under Obamacare.